 Prior to the rise of the pharmaceutical industry, the most important form of chemical production was the paint and coloring industry.
-At its inception, the dye industry was a French-British business, and in both countries patent protection applied.
+At its inception, the dye industry was a French-British business the same way that almost any industry was a French-British business until the second half of the nineteenth century.
+In both countries patent protection applied to all kinds of industrial products.
 In 1862 British firms controlled about 50% of the world market, and French firms another 40%, Swiss and German companies being marginal players.
 By 1873 German companies had 50% of the market, while French, Swiss and British firms controlled between 13% and 17% each.
-In 1913 German firms had a market share of more than 80%, the Swiss had about 8%, the rest of the world had disappeared.
-During this entire period there was no patent protection at all in Switzerland, while in Germany processes become patentable in 1877.
+In 1913 German firms had a market share of more than 80%, the Swiss had about 8%, and firms in the rest of the world had largely disappeared.
+During this entire period there was no patent protection at all in Switzerland, while in Germany processes become patentable in 1877 but products did not.
 In France, the U.K. and the U.S. both products and processes had been patentable all along.
 Indeed, the strong patent protection for this industry in France and its absence in Switzerland was largely responsible for the development of the important Swiss chemical, and then pharmaceutical, industry after 1864.

 In that year, a judicial sentence favoring the French company "La Fuchsine", in a fight over the scope of patents it held on the colorant by the same name, established its almost complete grip on the French dye industry.
 This put the many French companies constituting the paint and coloring industry on notice, resulting in a large movement of firms to Switzerland, where patents were instead illegal.
 From 1864 onward and for about two decades, "La Fuchsine" ("Poirrer", after the 1868 acquisition) dominated the French market, thanks to its patents.
 During the same period it innovated little, if at all, while its Swiss and German competitors, unprotected by patents, did.
-"La Fuchsine" was therefore completely unable to compete outside of France and, once its patents expired, it disappeared into oblivion, together with its analogous patent-holders in Britain (for example "Perkin").
+"La Fuchsine" was therefore completely unable to compete outside of France and, once its patents expired, it disappeared into oblivion, together with its analogous patent-holders in Britain (among which, "Perkin" was the most well known).
 In case this reminds you of how the Hollywood movie industry was created by migrating entrepreneurs running away from Edison's patents, you are beginning to see a pattern.
 The migrating French firms located in and around Basel and were rapidly followed by other chemical companies.
-The movement was so dramatic that just before the First World War, Haber observes that in France there was no production of chemical products, either organic or inorganic.
+The movement was so dramatic that just before the First World War, Haber observes that in France there was no production of chemical products, either organic or inorganic.14

 Haber explicitly attributes the absence of a French chemical industry to the presence of patents stifling competition and making innovation impossible.
-He points out that, in a similar way, the slow growth of the coloring industry in the U.S. before the First World War was largely due to patent protection: most patents were held by the large German companies, such as Bayer, BASF, Hoechst and IG Farben.
-The chemical industry in the US was so underdeveloped, that during the First World War the U.S. was forced to import dies from Germany via submarines to bypass the British blockade.
+He points out that, in a similar way, the slow growth of the coloring industry in the U.S. before the First World War was largely due to patent protection: most patents were held by large German companies such as Bayer, BASF, Hoechst and IG Farben.
+The chemical industry in the US was so underdeveloped, that during the First World War the U.S. was forced to import dyes from Germany via submarines to bypass the British blockade.